codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where does Napoleon keep his armies?
-In his sleevies.
+I went to the doctor today and he told me I had type A blood but it was a type O.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+What is the code name for the mobile operating system Android 7.0?
- 1. .gif
+ 1. Ice Cream Sandwich
- 2. .svg
+ 2. Jelly Bean
- 3. .png
+ 3. Marshmallow
- 4. .jpeg
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  .svg
+  Nougat
 </details>